Skip to main content

 Recognition of achievements and qualifications

-There are no national regulations on the recognition of performance abroad o mobility outcomes for academic or non-academic staff.
+There are no national regulations on the recognition of performance abroad or mobility outcomes for academic or non-academic staff.
 However, HEIs are required by law to conduct a periodic performance appraisal of academic staff, at least every 4 years or at the rector’s request, as part of internal quality assurance.
 Performance appraisal criteria are laid down by each HEI.
-Many HEIs take into consideration international experience, including mobility and participation in transnational projects, in periodic appraisal of academic staff and in the assessment of their achievements for academic career progression.
+Many HEIs take into consideration international experience, including mobility and participation in transnational projects, in periodic appraisal of academic staff and in the assessment of their achievements for career progression.

 Data on mobility